 FREE AUTOMATED EMAIL UPDATES

+Purchasing a home is a turning point in your life.
+You are buying a lifestyle.
 Improve your home buying experience.
-There are home buying advantages and disadvantages.
+There are home buying advantages and pitfalls.
 Searching for a home is a process.
-There are advantages and pitfalls in the process.
-Learn home buyer benefits and avoid disadvantages.
-Buyers have a mental picture of what they are looking for in a new home.
+Learn the home buyer step-by-step guide when purchasing a home.
+Learn things to avoid.
 Maybe first time or seasoned home buyers.
-Reason vary: renter ready to purchase a home, growing family want a larger home, kids are grown downsizing, want a better neighborhood and school district, changing from condominium to home, changing from home to condominium and etc. Purchasing a home is a large investment and should not be taken lightly.
+Buyers have a mental picture of what they are looking for in a new home and income property.
+Reasons vary why people purchase a property.
+Renters want to own a home, growing family need a larger home, downsizing, want a better neighborhood and school district, changing from condominium to home, changing from home to condominium and etc. Purchasing a home is a large investment and should not be taken lightly.
+Buying a home in today’s market can be challenging.
+Gail Mercedes and Team understand that.
+Details make a difference when buying a home or income property.
+No detail is overlooked.
+I pride myself in the use of technology and innovation to maximize the buyer's experience.
+Buyer's empowerment guide.
+Empowers you to make the right decision when selecting the best agent to market and buying your home.
 Home buyer's guide 15 checklist tips.

 There’s a general rule of thumb when it comes to buying a home.
 There are also a number of tools and calculators online that can help you understand how your income, debt, and expenses affect what you can afford.
 Don’t forget, that there are lots of considerations beyond the home’s selling price.
 Include in monthly housing expenses property taxes, home insurance, energy costs, etc. Note: Property taxes in California are 1.25% sales price.
 In California adjust accordingly.